rtfmoz2/geoiplookup/README.md

 install the free database into your system using one of the provided deb packages from https://github.com/maxmind/geoipupdate/releases/latest

-sudo dpkg -i geoipupdate_4.3.0_linux_amd64.deb
+sudo dpkg -i geoipupdate_4.3.0_linux_amd64.deb<br>
 Once installed update the /etc/GeoIP.conf with your free license from maxmind.com.
 Look for My License Key on the navigation menus.
-Typically it wont exist so you need select generate new license key.
+Typically it wont exist so you need select generate new license key.<br>
-Now run the update to check its all working. sudo geoipupdate -v
+One you have updated the config file, run the update to check its all working. sudo geoipupdate -v

-Now you install the maxmind C library for faster lookups and a compiler. <br>
+Now install the maxmind C library for faster lookups and a compiler. <br>
 sudo apt install libmaxminddb0 libmaxminddb-dev build-essentials

 Finally you have to install the maxmind Python module<br>